 How do you avoid cross contact with gluten?

 Read the advice I share about what we do in our home (scroll back up a bit).
 These are steps you can take.
 However, with gluten, flour is involved and it’s a lot harder to control.

 The easiest way to avoid cross contact with gluten is to never bring it into the home.
-If that’s not an option, don’t bring wheat flour into the home and use a gluten free flour instead.
+If that’s not an option, don’t bring wheat (or any gluten containing) flour into the home and use a gluten free flour instead.
 All pre-made gluten containing ingredients should be stored and consumed outside the kitchen.
-In our home, wheat flour never comes thru the door, as it can be a nightmare.
+In our home, wheat flour never comes thru the front door, as it can be a nightmare.
 Premade items containing wheat however are allowed, but aren’t eaten in Kid Two’s safe areas.